choughton21/NNProject/README.md

 3. Find a suitable reinforcement learning algorithm possibly a deep Q learning implementation will work
 4. Get deep Q learning implementation working on machine with the default environment.
-5. Modify the network of the deep Q learning implementation
+5. Modify the network of the deep Q learning implementation to work with battleship gym environment
    - change the dqn network to take battleship observations as input
    - set up reward from battleship to the dqn network (now the computer can learn)
    - connect output of dqn to gym environment so that it can take actions in my battleship game
-6. Tweak Deep Q network implementation to work with battleship gym environment
-7. Train, Evaluate, and update hyper-parameters
+6. Train, Evaluate, and update hyper-parameters
    - One evaluation method: when the network plays a random agent, how often does it win?
-8. Repeat step 5, trying to improve machine's ability to win battleship games
+7. Repeat step 5, trying to improve machine's ability to win battleship games